Back

 1. What Diperam HCT is and what it is used for

-- Amlodipine belongs to a group of substances called "calcium antagonists".
-Amlodipine stops the passage of calcium into the blood vessel wall, which prevents blood vessels from constricting.
+• Amlodipine belongs to a group of substances called “calcium antagonists”.
+Amlodipine stops calcium from entering the blood vessel wall, which prevents the blood vessels from narrowing.

-- Valsartan belongs to a group of substances called "angiotensin-II receptor blockers".
-Angiotensin II is produced by the body and causes blood vessels to constrict, thereby increasing blood pressure.
+• Valsartan belongs to a group of substances called “angiotensin-II receptor blockers”.
+Angiotensin II is produced by the body and causes the blood vessels to constrict, thereby increasing blood pressure.
 Valsartan works by blocking the effect of angiotensin II.

-- Hydrochlorothiazide belongs to a group of substances called "thiazide diuretics".
-Hydrochlorothiazide increases the volume of urine output, which also decreases blood clotting.
+• Hydrochlorothiazide belongs to a group of substances called “thiazide diuretics”.
+Hydrochlorothiazide increases the amount of urine produced, which also reduces blood pressure.

 As a result of the action of the three mechanisms, blood vessels relax and blood pressure decreases.